How to make shoes slip resistant?

 Apply a thin layer of puff paint to the shoe’s surface as well as both sides of the soles.

-Then wait patiently and ardently for a few hours until the puff paint dries to adhere to the soles.
+Then wait patiently and ardently for a few hours until the it dries to adhere to the soles.

 Then you may wear them and walk anywhere—from wet to ice surfaces—without having to worry about tumbling.